 Almost everyone experiences the stage of grief known as depression.
 Crying, sleeping a lot, not wanting to do anything, feeling lonely, not wanting to eat, and other symptoms of sadness are very normal for you to exhibit after your cat has passed away.
 Honor these emotions but remind yourself that they will slowly be easier to manage as time goes on and you won’t feel this depressed forever.

 It may take some time, but acceptance is a must for anyone who has lost a loved one.
-If your cat has died, you will inevitably need to adjust to life without them, but how you do this may vary from someone else.
-You will always miss your cat, but once you accept that they are gone, you can move on with your life, as different as it may be.
+If your cat has died, you will inevitably need to adjust to life without them.
+How you do this may vary from someone else but you must find a way to accept it.
+You will always miss your cat, but once you accept that they are gone it will slowly get easier to continue on with your life without your cat.

 Different things will help different people cope with the loss of their cat.
 Some people need to be alone while others will need to get a new cat as soon as possible.
 Try some of the following tips if you aren’t sure how to process your grief: